iridl/pyaconf/README.md

 password: romeoalpha
 ```

+* Includes may be used at any level and apply only to its layer.
 * Simple API: `load`, `dump`, and for more advanced use `merge`.
 * Supports dynamic configs written in Python `.pyaconf`, for example: